k8af/fvtt-buster-Dockerfile/README.md

-# Foundry VTT Docker container on Debian 10
+# Foundry VTT Docker container image on Debian 10
 ## Intro - What we have here ?
-We will build a secure linux debian based docker container for a Foundry VTT environment.
+We will build a secure linux debian based docker container image for a Foundry VTT environment.
 Foundry VTT is my favourite virtual tabletop system to play online with friends.
-Debian is my favourite linux distribution, so I combined my favs to gain a service solution.
+Debian is my favourite linux distribution, so I combined my favs to create my online service solution.

 ----

 ## Project Aims
-The project aim is to provide a Dockerfile to build your own debian 10 docker image and to start a container for FoundryVTT.
+The project aim is to provide a Dockerfile to build your own debian 10 docker container image and to start a container for FoundryVTT.

 ## Iterating workflow objects
 | ID | Object | Description |